karlrees/mcserver_docker_archsystemd/README.md

 *To build/run a single server using a pre-existing Bedrock world folder:*

 1. Complete steps 1-3 above.
-2. Create a "worlds" subdirectory in the folder in which you saved the apk file
+2. Create (or locate) a parent folder to store (or that already stores) your Minecraft worlds.
+We'll refer this folder subsequently as the parent "worlds" folder.
-3. Save your Minecraft world folder under the "worlds" subdirectory
+3. Locate the "world" folder that stores the existing Minecraft world data for the world you wish to serve.
+This may or may not be named "world", but we'll refer to it subsequently as the "world" folder.
-4. Choose a name for your existing world (e.g. "worldname").
+4. Save the "world" under the parent "worlds" folder.
-5. Rename your Minecraft world folder to the new name you chose (e.g. "worldname")
+5. If needed, rename the "world" folder to a new name of your liking.
-6. Create or locate the default.cfg file for your world (this is in the same format as server.properties)
+7. Create or locate a default.cfg file for your world (this is in the same format as server.properties)
-7. Save the default.cfg file as "worldname.cfg" in the worlds folder, where worldname is the name you chose in step 4
+8. Save the default.cfg file as "worldname.cfg" in the *"resources"* folder, where worldname is the name of your "world" folder.
-8. Change the level-name and level-dir attribute values from "world" to "worldname" (or whatever name you chose in step 4)
+9. Change the level-name and level-dir attribute values from "world" to "worldname" (or whatever your "world" folder is named)
-9. Start docker container as shown below, replacing "worldname" with whatever you named the Minecraft world folder, and "/path/to" with the absolute path to your worlds folder:
+9. Start docker container as shown below, replacing "worldname" with whatever your "world" folder is named, and "/path/to/world/folder" with the absolute path to your parent worlds folder:

 ```
-docker run --privileged -e WORLD=worldname -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v /path/to/resource/folder:/mcresources -d --network="host" karlrees/mcserver_docker_archsystemd
+docker run --privileged -e WORLD=**worldname** -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v **/path/to/resource/folder**:/mcresources -v **/path/to/worlds/folder**:/srv/mcpeserver/worlds -d --network="host" karlrees/mcserver_docker_archsystemd
 ```

 ### Multiple existing worlds / docker-compose